Salary Structure Dilemma: Is It Legal to Offer Only Basic Salary Without Other Components?

 Dear friend,

-First, When you pay salary/wages to an employee simply without any components, it is called consolidated wages and the entire sum would be taken into account for the purpose of calculation of indirect benefits like statutory bonus, contributions to EPF and ESI, gratuity if such benefits are applicable, lay-off or retrenchment compensation etc.
+First, when you pay salary/wages to an employee simply without any components, it is called consolidated wages, and the entire sum would be taken into account for the purpose of the calculation of indirect benefits like statutory bonus, contributions to EPF and ESI, gratuity if such benefits are applicable, lay-off, or retrenchment compensation, etc.

-If I remember correct, some States like Maharashtra and Gujarat have separate laws prescribing compulsory payment of house rent allowance which should also be treated as the part of the statutory minimum wages.
+If I remember correctly, some States like Maharashtra and Gujarat have separate laws prescribing compulsory payment of house rent allowance, which should also be treated as part of the statutory minimum wages.

 indu 182

-taking into consideration only basic wages is lawful.
-We add other component in basic wages entirely depend on employer.
-If employer wish to give extra benefits to employee .
+Dear Member, Considering only basic wages is lawful.
+The addition of other components to basic wages entirely depends on the employer.
+If the employer wishes to provide extra benefits to the employee, they may choose to do so.

 bijay_majumdar